vmware-tanzu/application-accelerator-samples/README.md

 The following flows are currently supported by this repository:

 * Initialize (TBD): Walks through the process of initializing the application and workloads with build and deployment configuration.
-* [Build/Deploy](doc/buildDeploy.md): Builds and deploys the application from an initialed set of workloads.
+* [Build/Deploy](doc/buildDeploy.md): Builds and deploys the application from an initialed set of workloads including service configuration.
+* [Build/Deploy, Services CLI](doc/buildDeployServiceCLI.md): Builds and deploys the application from an initialed set of workloads, but use the services CLI to create and bind services
 * [Deploy Pre-built](doc/preBuilt.md): Deploys the application from a set pre-built outputs.
 * [GitOps](doc/gitOps.md): Deploys the application to various `Spaces` from a GitOps folder structure.